Annie Glenn

-Anna Margaret Glenn (née Castor; February 17, 1920 – May 19, 2020) was an American advocate for people with disabilities and communication disorders and the wife of astronaut and senator John Glenn.
+Anna Margaret Glenn (February 17, 1920 – May 19, 2020) was an American advocate for people with disabilities and communication disorders and the wife of astronaut and senator John Glenn.
 A stutterer from an early age, Glenn promoted the awareness of stuttering and other disabilities among children and adults.

 Early life and education

 Anna Margaret Castor was born on February 17, 1920, in Columbus, Ohio, to Homer and Margaret (Alley) Castor.
 Her father was a dentist.
 In 1923, the Castor family moved to New Concord, Ohio.

 Castor met John Glenn at a very young age when her parents became involved in the same community organizations as Glenn's parents.
 The families developed a friendship which allowed Castor and Glenn to remain close as they grew up.
 The pair became high school sweethearts and continued dating through college.
 Castor attended Muskingum College where she majored in music with a minor in secretarial skills and physical education.
-Castor was an active member of the swim team, volleyball team, and tennis team.
+She was an active member of the swim team, volleyball team, and tennis team.
 She graduated in 1942.
-Even though she received an offer for a pipe organ scholarship from the Juilliard School, Castor declined the offer, choosing instead to stay in Ohio with Glenn.
+Even though she received an offer for a pipe organ scholarship from the Juilliard School, she declined the offer, choosing instead to stay in Ohio with Glenn.

 Castor and Glenn were married on April 6, 1943.
 They had two children, David, born in 1945, and Lyn, born in 1947.

-During the early years of her marriage to John Glenn, Annie Glenn worked as an organist in various churches and taught trombone lessons.
+During the early years of her marriage, Annie Glenn worked as an organist in various churches and gave trombone lessons.